Apamea (Phrygia): Classical Age

 The city minted its own coins in antiquity.
-The name Cibotus appears on some coins of Apamea, and it has been conjectured that it was so called from the wealth that was collected in this great emporium; for kibôtos in Greek is a chest or coffer.
+The name Cibotus appears on some coins of Apamea, and it has been proposed that it was called this due to the wealth that was collected in this great emporium; for kibôtos in Greek is a chest or coffer.
 Pliny (v.
 29) says that it was first Celaenae, then Cibotus, and then Apamea; which cannot be quite correct, because Celaenae was a different place from Apamea, though near it.
-But there may have been a place on the site of Apamea, which was called Cibotus.
+There posssibly was previously a place on the site of Apamea with the name Cibotus.

 The country about Apamea has been shaken by earthquakes, one of which is recorded as having happened in the time of Claudius (Tacit.
 Ann. xii.
 58); and on this occasion the payment of taxes to the Romans was remitted for five years.
 Nicolaus of Damascus (Athen. p.
 332) records a violent earthquake at Apamea at a previous date, during the Mithridatic Wars: lakes appeared where none were before, and rivers and springs; and many which existed before disappeared.
 Strabo (p.
 579) speaks of this great catastrophe, and of other convulsions at an earlier period.
 The 92 BC Levant earthquake likely affected the area as well.